 - Charge cell phones in case of emergencies or power outages

-- Have flashlights, batteries, a weather radio, and a manual can opener on hand
+- Have flashlights, batteries, a weather radio, candles, and a manual can opener on hand

-- Make sure you have working smoke and carbon monoxide alarms and the batteries powering them are fresh
+- Make sure you have working smoke and carbon monoxide alarms, and check that the batteries powering them are fresh

 - Have a working fire extinguisher on hand for emergencies